-Isolating plasmid DNAs from E. coli is a common routine in research laboratories.
-There are two major methods for plasmid DNA isolations, boiling vs. alkaline lysis.
-We will use a commercially available "mini-prep" kit to perform the commonly-practiced plasmid DNA isolation procedure that involves alkaline lysis of bacterial cells.
-Alkaline lysis isolates plasmid DNAs by breaking the cells open.
-Bacteria containing the plasmid of interest are first grown overnight, and then allowed to lyse with an alkaline lysis buffer consisting of a detergent sodium dodecyl sulfate (SDS) and NaOH (a strong base).
-The alkali ruptures cells and denatures the DNAs and proteins involved in maintaining the structure of the cell membrane while the detergent breaks open the phospholipid bilayer of membrane.
-A neutralization step is followed, which causes the renature of the plasmid DNA but not the bacterial chromosomal DNA.
-Through a series of steps of mixing, precipitation, centrifugation, the cellular debris is removed and the plasmid in the supernatant is obtained and purified.
-The preparation yields fairly clean DNA quickly and ready for DNA sequencing or other downstream manipulation, i.e. restriction digest.
+Isolating plasmid DNAs from E. coli is a routine practice in research laboratories.
+There are two common methods for plasmid DNA isolations, boiling vs. alkaline lysis.
+We will use a commercially available "mini-prep" kit to perform a plasmid DNA isolation involving alkaline bacterial cell lysis.
+Alkaline lysis isolates plasmid DNAs by breaking the cells open under alkaline conditions.
+Bacteria containing the plasmid of interest are first grown overnight and then allowed to lyse with an alkaline lysis buffer consisting of a detergent sodium dodecyl sulfate (SDS) and NaOH (a strong base).
+The alkali ruptures cells and denatures the DNAs and proteins involved in maintaining the structure of the cell membrane while the detergent breaks open the membrane's phospholipid bilayer.
+A neutralization step follows, which causes the renature of the plasmid DNA but not the bacterial chromosomal DNA.
+The cellular debris with the tangled bacterial chromosomal DNA is removed through a series of steps of mixing, precipitation, and centrifugation.
+The plasmid in the supernatant is obtained and purified.
+The preparation yields relatively clean DNA quickly, ready for DNA sequencing or other downstream manipulation, i.e., restriction digest.

 Restriction enzymes, found in bacteria and archaea, are thought to provide a defense mechanism against bacteriophage.
-Inside a bacterial host, the restriction enzymes selectively cut up foreign DNAs while bacterial DNA is methylated by a modification enzyme (a methylase) to protect it from the restriction enzyme's activity (restriction modification system).
-The restriction enzymes play an important role in constructing recombinant DNA molecules, such as those in gene cloning experiments, and mapping the locations of restriction sites in DNA.
+Inside a bacterial host, the restriction enzymes selectively cut up foreign DNAs.
+In contrast, bacterial DNA is methylated by a modification enzyme (a methylase) to protect it from the restriction enzyme's activity (restriction modification system).
+Restriction enzymes are essential in constructing recombinant DNA molecules, such as those in gene cloning experiments, and mapping the locations of restriction sites in DNA.
 The name of each restriction enzyme contains one or more capital letters (genus initials) and two small letters (species) followed by a Roman numeral (the number of enzymes discovered in the organism.
-Historically the numeral identified the protein peak in which the enzyme eluted during chromatography.)
+Historically, the number identified the protein peak in which the enzyme eluted during chromatography.)
 Additional information may be added as a letter.
 For Eco RI, the R indicates the particular strain of E. coli.

 Restriction enzymes cleave the phosphodiester bonds in each strand of double-stranded DNA.
 There are mainly three types of restriction enzymes.
-Type II restriction enzymes recognize a specific site of 4, 6 or 8 bp and cleave within this sequence (cleavage site) which is generally palindromic (the same sequence being read on the two strands in reverse directions).
-The cleavage may produce a "blunt end" or a 3' or 5' overhang of a single strand, "sticky end".
+Type II restriction enzymes recognize a specific site of 4, 6, or 8 bp and cleave within this sequence (cleavage site), which is generally palindromic (the same sequence being read on the two strands in reverse directions).
+The cleavage may produce a "blunt end" or a 3' or 5' overhang of a single strand, a "sticky end."